Alexander County 24 hour

 You can expect Rick and his team to put on a first-class, USATF sanctioned, certified event that will be records eligible.
 Every aspect of the event will be fine tuned to ensure athletes aiming for the National Team or a PR are provided the best venue and opportunity for doing so.

-All participants are expected to pay the $125 entry fee.
 Due to the small field size, we cannot extend comp entries to any athlete.
-Any of the 12 reserved slots not filled by April 1st will then be open for general entry.
 If the event reaches capacity a waitlist will be maintained.
 If any participant withdraws from the race unfilled spots will be offered to waitlisted participants.

 There will be a basic aid station with water, electrolyte drink and basic pre-packaged, single serve / self-serve food.
 There will be limited hot food consisting of pizza at night, broth, coffee and soup.
 Athletes should come prepared to take care of any special dietary needs and bring any additional food items they require.
 The race will provide a basic aid station designed to assist an athlete with nutrition.
 The aid station will not be setup to serve 3-meals during the event.